womenbuildweb3/30daysofweb3.xyz/curriculum/en/4-deploying-your-smart-contract/1-creating-a-deploy-script.md

 If we ever need to change something in our contract and redeploy, all we have to do is run `npx hardhat compile` and then `npm run deploy`.
 If this was successful, you will see something similar to this message in your terminal: `Contract deployed to: 0x80B72dcab8FA1d220E9e8bc93acC75EA36535623`.

+## Need Help?
+If you need help, check to see if your question has already been asked in **#section-4-help**.
+If you don't see it in there, post a question with any details that would make it easy for a team member to help you.
+We'll answer most frequently asked questions in live office hours, so keep an eye out in #announcements for those!

 ---

 Writers: [Sarah Schwartz](https://twitter.com/schwartzswartz),